Pa-lillo/HolisticMindHub/README.md

 ## Projects
 ### Client Clustering for Airtime Recharge Optimization

-**Tools: Python, SQL, Pandas, Dask, Scikit-learn, Data Mining, Mathematical Modeling**
+**Tools: Python, SQL, Pandas, Dask, Scikit-learn, K-means, Data Mining, Mathematical Modeling**
 - _Objective_: To segment clients based on their airtime recharge behavior and develop targeted campaigns to increase recharge frequency, thereby boosting company revenue.
 - _Data Extraction_: Performed data mining using SQL to extract 30 million records of telephone numbers, recharge amounts, recharge dates, and mobile operators from the database.
 - _Data Preparation_: Conducted data wrangling using Pandas and Dask to clean and prepare the dataset, including the calculation of recharge frequency, a critical variable not originally present.